 7Can I be accompanied by my family member during my treatment?

 Of course family members may stay by the patient’s side throughout the entire treatment.
 We ask for your understanding that due to limited space, no more than one family member can accompany the patient.

 8How do I get to your clinic?

 Our Private Clinic for Oncology is only a few kilometers from Stuttgart international airport.
-There are many public transport options that lead to our surgery: U-Bahn (underground) train lines U5, U6, U8 and U12 getting off at the Degerloch stop; tram line 10 at tram stop Degerloch; and bus lines 70, 71, 73, 74, 75, 76 and 77 at bus stop Degerloch ZOB.
-It is then a short walk of 80 m from the bus and U-Bahn stops to the clinic, which is on the first floor at Loeffelstr 3.
+There are many public transport options that lead to our clinic: U-Bahn (underground) train lines U5, U6, U8 and U12 getting off at the Degerloch stop; tram line 10 at tram stop Degerloch; and bus lines 70, 71, 73, 74, 75, 76 and 77 at bus stop Degerloch ZOB.
+It is then a short walk of 450 m from the bus and U-Bahn stops to the clinic.

 9Airport transfer service

 As soon as you know your arrival information, one of our friendly staff can arrange a taxi to drive you directly to our clinic or your hotel.

 10Can I park near your clinic?